Q. Are you able to legally perform a wedding ceremony?

 Q. Is a rehearsal really necessary?

 A. Wedding Rehearsals are recommended for wedding parties of 8 or more (including the Bride and Groom).
-Rehearsals help the entire Wedding party know their part in the ceremony; where to go, where to stand, etc..
-Doing a couple of run throughs guarantees a smooth transition throughout the service.
+Rehearsals help the entire Wedding party and family members to know their part in the ceremony; where to go, where to stand, etc..
+Doing a couple of run throughs guarantees a smooth transition throughout the ceremony.

 Knowing what happens next takes the stress out of the day so everyone can enjoy every single moment instead of worrying where they're supposed to be.